0m15/shaderino/README.md

 # s h a d e r i n o

-A little Webgl/glsl fragment shader viewer with no dependencies, made as an exercise to deep dive into webgl.
+A little Webgl/glsl fragment shader viewer with no dependencies, made as an exercise to better understand how webgl works.

 ## Usage